Predictia/AQUA/docs/sphinx/source/stateoftheart_diagnostics/ensemble.rst

 Description
 -----------

-The `Ensemble` module is a tool to perform uncertainty quantification and visualising the ensemble statistics.
+The `Ensemble` module is a tool to perform uncertainty quantification and visualising the ensemble statistics namely, mean and standard deviation.
+It is also possible to calculate the weighted mean and standard deviation in case of multi-model ensemble.
 This module contains three classes namely, `EnsembleTimeseries`, `EnsembleLatLon` and `EnsembleZonal`.

 The `EnsembleTimeseries` class takes `1D` timesries as input and performs following functionalities: